OSU-BMBL/MEGA/figures/README.md

 ### How to use

 1. Open the Cytoscape desktop version.
-The code requires the Rcy3 package to build API conenction with the desktop Cytoscape.
+The code requires the Rcy3 package to build an API connection with the desktop Cytoscape.

 To install the Rcy3 package, run the following code in R Studio:
 ```